What can blockchain tech offer eCommerce beyond crypto

 The bottom line and perhaps the simplest way to look at blockchain is as a technology that removes the need for trust.
 Trust is needed when carrying out any online translation, meaning the trust that Party A has the funds to pay Party B for goods or services, and trust that Party B will deliver upon payment.
 A third party like a bank is typically used to act as a guarantor.
 Blockchain eliminates the need for this and creates an environment where both parties can have full confidence in the other side.

-As we all know, there’s much more to eCommerce than payments, so let’s dive into four non-crypto-related benefits of blockchain.
+As we all know, there’s much more to eCommerce than payments, so let’s dive into the four non-crypto-related benefits of blockchain.

 Fraud is a growing problem in eCommerce, just look at the data.
 According to Statista, global eCommerce losses to payment fraud hit US$20 billion in 2021, up from $17.5 billion the year before, an increase of more than 14%.
 The obvious way blockchain would help tackle this problem is via cryptocurrency payments, but it’s not practical to expect millions of customers to start using crypto for their purchases.

 Luckily, there are less obvious but no less valuable ways blockchain could enhance security for eCommerce websites and therefore save them money.
 For one, a secure blockchain would make data breaches much less likely to happen.
-Blockchains are decentralised, meaning a bad actor can’t simply corrupt the data or take over the system; different versions of the data they want to corrupt are stored in plenty of other blocks.
+Blockchains are decentralized, meaning a bad actor can’t simply corrupt the data or take over the system; different versions of the data they want to corrupt are stored in plenty of other blocks.

 Furthermore, blockchain technology can provide more secure storage of customer data.
 If a bad actor wants to do more than corrupt data and say acquire customer data, that can be devastating for a business.
 Some 48% of customers said they stopped using the services of an organization post-breach.
 Blockchain’s ability to allow for trusted identities verified by multiple trusted parties will keep your customer data very safe.